-The current program chair of the Individual Interdisciplinary Doctoral Program is the Dean of the WSU Graduate School.
+The current program chair of the Individual Interdisciplinary Doctoral Program is the Vice Provost of Graduate and Professional Education.

 The program coordinator is also housed in the Graduate School.
 The program coordinator meets with all prospective students and consults with committees as appropriate throughout the doctoral process.
 An academic coordinator assists the program coordinator with the day-to-day management of the program and with the advising of the IIDP applicants and students.